Restore Compressed Backup Sql Server

 SQL Server compressed backup is a process of backup data in a compressed format.
 This can be achieved by using the BACKUP COMPRESSION option.
 The compression algorithm used is the gzip algorithm.

-See also How To Backup Wordpress
+See also How To Backup Onedrive To External Drive

 To enable compression, use the following command: